 While opioids are appropriate for acute pain, there’s no quick fix for chronic pain.
-While some chronic pain patients report improvement with opioids, there is a question of when do the risks exceed the rewards.
+While some chronic pain patients report short-term improvement with opioids, there is a question of when do the risks exceed the rewards.

 It isn’t fair to ask chronic pain patients to lower or stop opioids with little or no tapering and no alternative treatments.
 If the decision is to reduce or stop opioid therapy, tapering should be done with oversight and alternative treatment.
 Chronic pain patients shouldn’t be expected to abruptly stop opioid therapy.

 If used, opioids should be prescribed at the safest lowest dose and be used as part of a comprehensive pain management plan, including non-opioid medicines and non-biomedical therapies like ACT, CBT, relaxation training, exercise, and other coping strategies.

 More research is needed about all sorts of pain treatment.